When you can't get what you want, get what you need instead

 The second stumbling block comes when we know what we need but we are unsure how to get the need met.
 Below are a few ideas on how to get your needs met when the other person is not available to us.

 Once we know what we need, we can attempt to meet this need (at least in part).
 In this case, I needed reassurance, so I made a list of the things I had done in the past year to grow as a person and I looked at my kudos file (list of achievements I collect along the way) for reassurance.
 I also went out for a ten-minute walk around the block and listened to my favourite song.
 It didn’t solve the issue but I was able to self-soothe.
 Feeling calmer, I made a plan to address the issue with the person.

 Once soothed, reach out from your Healthy Adult

 I needed connection, this was harder because there was no one around to confide in.
 I sent a message to a friend explaining what happened.
 I was vulnerable and stated I was doubting myself and wanted to check in.
 I made sure to ask about their day too as focussing on others is important for maintaining relationships.

 Find the grey

-At times when we’re distressed we end up seeing the world in black and white.
+When we’re distressed we may end up seeing the world in black and white.
 We either think about exclusively meeting our needs or that of others.
 For example, we meet our needs but we lose in other ways (i.e. we skip work and gain rest but we might get fired).
 Rarely though are extremes helpful or necessary.
 Instead, find the grey by.
 If you want to avoid family at Christmas time find a way of everyone getting something they want by attending only key events or staying for a shorter amount of time.